ps0305/Javascript-Algorithms-And-Data-Structures/Projects/Palindrome Checker/Palindrome Checker.md

-/*JavaScript Algorithms and Data Structures Projects: Palindrome Checker Return true if the given string is a palindrome.
+JavaScript Algorithms and Data Structures Projects: Palindrome Checker Return true if the given string is a palindrome.
 Otherwise, return false.

 A palindrome is a word or sentence that's spelled the same way both forward and backward, ignoring punctuation, case, and spacing.